sovello/fpp/W1D2-ProgrammingStructures/README.md

     Simply copy this long string and paste it into your program.

 5. Write a program that asks the user to enter a String.
 The program then writes to console all substrings of this String .
-(By "substring", we mean any sequence of characters that occur consecutively and in the same order in the given String .
-Therefore, "erg" is a substring of "energy", but "gre" and "eng" are not.
+(By `"substring"`, we mean any sequence of characters that occur consecutively and in the same order in the given String .
+Therefore, _erg_ is a substring of _energy_, but _gre_ and _eng_ are not.
 Note that the empty string "" is considered a substring of every string.)

     Note: You will need to make sure that you do not output the same substring twice.
-For instance, if the user types in "abbab", you might accidentally output the String "ab" twice, since it occurs in two places in this String.
+For instance, if the user types in _"abbab"_, you might accidentally output the String _"ab"_ twice, since it occurs in two places in this String.

     Here is typical output: